tengfoonglam/python_cpp_grpc_example/README.md

 The server is written in C++ while the client is in Python.
 Such a setup allows for performance-critical code to be written in C++ while the rest of the code is written in Python which is more productive to develop in.
 This is potentially very useful in robotic applications where you want your algorithms/driver code to be peformant and written in C++ but at the same time provide a user-friendly Python API for the end user.

-In this project, the C++ server is Dockerized while the Python client is installed in a Python virtual environment so you can run the example without any system wide installations (unless you want to).
+In this project, both the C++ server Python client have been Dockerized so you can run the example without any system wide installations.
+Nevertheless, steps to build/install the project locally are also provided.

 This repository implements the 4 different service methods offered by gRPC.
  1. **gRPC Unary - Sum service**: Request takes in 2 numbers and returns a response that contains the sum